Best Homemade Cranberry Sauce Recipe (Sweetened with Maple Syrup)

-When I was growing up there was only one kind of cranberry sauce at the holidays – the kind that is served in the shape of a can.
-I didn’t even know there was a type of sauce with actual cranberries in it, or that it could easily be made at home.
+I didn’t even know there was a sauce with actual cranberries in it, or that it could easily be made at home until I married and my husband’s family made cranberry sauce.

 Now there are a lot of other processed foods that have many more questionable ingredients than canned cranberry sauce, so I’m not saying it’s evil or anything – just one of the many foods that I always assumed had to be bought at a store rather than made at home, just like mayonnaise, salad dressings, chocolate syrup and other “pantry basics” I’ve discovered.